joncampbell123/dosbox-x/README.md

 Development (preview) builds intended for testing purposes for various platforms are also available from the [DOSBox-X Development Builds](https://dosbox-x.com/devel-build.html) page.

-The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and possbily other operating systems too.
+The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and possibly other operating systems too.
 You can also get the latest development source code from the repository directly.
 See also the [BUILD](BUILD.md) page for information on building/compiling the DOSBox-X source code.

 ## Compatibility with DOS programs and games